Annual Technical Report 2005 on Patent Information Activities submitted by Russian Federation (SCIT/ATR/PI/2005/RU)

 Mass storage media used (paper, microforms, optical storage, etc.)

 Data on inventions and utility models are systematized and thoroughly checked in technical databases.

-Data are also stored on paper information carriers.
-A significant portion of the information received and produced in the past few years is also stored on optical disks.
-Archive information and information which is not part of the PCT minimum documentation is also stored on microforms.
+Most of the information received and issued is stored on optical disks.
+Paper information carriers are also used to store data.
+Archive information which is not part of the PCT minimum documentation is also stored on microforms.

 Word processing and office automation